 Every experiential learning trip is designed to test students physically, intellectually, and emotionally.
 We seek to develop in each of our participants self-reflection, personal accountability, resiliency, independence, and leadership.
 Our students are challenged to become strong communicators and collaborators, skills that will serve them well throughout their lives.

 This trip is open to our young men and women, ages 14-17.
 There will be a number of training days, beginning in October, that prepare our participants for the rigors of our trip.
 Students must be in good physical condition to participate.
 These trainings are not optional, they are tough, and they are essential for the safety and wellbeing of all participants.
 We encourage newly interested students to ask our previous trip attendees about their experiences.

-The New Zealand trip is led by James Nelligan and John Kedrowski.
+Our trips are led by James Nelligan and John Kedrowski.
 Mr. Nelligan is an avid experiential educator, outdoorsman, diver, and hunter, leading outdoor experiences since 2002.
 He is a historian of science and a veteran teacher of biological and physical sciences, specializing in evolutionary biology.
 He has led numerous trips to Volcanoes National Monument on the Big Island of Hawai'i, and to paleontological sites in Central Oregon.
-More recently, Mr. Nelligan co-led Baldwin students to the Boundary Waters Canoe Area Wilderness in Minnesota, along the Dingle Way, Dingle Peninsula, Ireland, and to upcountry Iceland near Skaftafell National park; and along the Lake Waikaremoana Great Walk in Te Urewera, New Zealand.
+More recently, Mr. Nelligan co-led Baldwin students to the Boundary Waters Canoe Area Wilderness in Minnesota; along the Dingle Way, Dingle Peninsula, Ireland; to upcountry Iceland near Skaftafell National park; and along the Lake Waikaremoana Great Walk in Te Urewera, New Zealand.

 “Mr. Nelligan showed me that I am capable of exceeding any mental and/or physical limitations; of conquering obstacles that at first seem impossible for a teenager.
 I learned never to back down from a challenge.
 He taught me all of this during our summer experiential learning trips”